UrbanshadowDev/cppdi/README.md

 If the `CtorBind::Build` function succeeded and the bind itself was configured as a singleton, the first built instance of the bind will be preserved until the container instance is destroyed.
 Every call to `DiContainer::Get` will retrieve the same reference.
 If the bind was configured as factory, a new reference will be created for each call to `DiContainer::Get` and no instances will be preserved.
 Factory configured binds will be no longer tracked by the container and rely on proper destruction by the user.

 ### Sealing
-Once a container has been configured, a developer may choose to seal it.
-What this means is that specific instance will return silently for each call to `DiContainer::Bind` after the Sealing.
+Once a container has been configured, a developer may choose to seal it by calling `DiContainer::Seal`.
+What this means is that specific instance of `DiContainer` will return silently for each call to `DiContainer::Bind` after the Sealing.
+A sealed container cannot be unsealed.
 This works for heavy factory based scenarios where several sealed instances of `DiContainer` configured in different ways may be moved around or even injected into target types.
 Be aware `DiContainer` cannot be mocked.

 ## Contributing
 Is something missing?
 Something can be improved without going against the project goals?